 3 tablespoons butter

-3 tablespoons sour cream, heavy cream, milk or half-and-half, optional
+3 tablespoons sour cream or heavy cream, optional

 Directions